7 of Arcade's Most Treacherous Traps

 Arcade’s most ambitious project came after a bout of depression and a stint in prison.
 The sinister showman and his new assistant, Miss Coriander, kidnapped 16 teenage heroes—including X-23, students from the Avengers Academy, members of the Runaways and Darkhawk—and made them fight to the death in a completely new arena.
 In this enhanced Murderworld, Arcade took a “hands on” approach, as inside his new domain he had all sorts of crazy new powers.

 After battling death traps, turning on each other, and ultimately escaping Avengers Arena, several of Arcade’s victims banded together to hunt him down.
 They tracked him to Bagalia, an island ruled by criminals, and they went undercover as villains themselves to try and get close to their tormentor.
 Hazmat apparently killed Arcade early in the series after which Baron Zemo, Madame Masque, and other villains try to convince the teenagers they’d be better off breaking bad.
-Like many times before, though, Arcade would escape death and pop up again to plague the likes of Hellcat and now Gwenpool.
+Like many times before, though, Arcade would escape death and pop up again to plague the likes of Hellcat and then Gwenpool.

 The Hype Box